galib130/Real-Time-Waste-Classification-/README.md

-# Real Time Waste classification
+# Real-Time Waste object classification

 In this project I trained a vgg16  model on a dataset which consists of 34 classes of different types of waste objects.